Heatblur-Simulations/f-4e-manual/src/systems/weapon_systems/pave_spike/modes.md

 # Modes

-Prior to being able to designate a target, one has to visually aquire the general target area and put the LOS in the vicinity.
+Prior to being able to designate a target, one has to visually acquire the general target area and put the LOS in the vicinity.
 This is done by using one of three acquisition modes: